Artemis: Niobe

-The story of Niobe, queen of Thebes and wife of Amphion, who blasphemously boasted of being superior to Leto, is very old; Homer knew of it, who wrote that Niobe had given birth to twelve children, equally divided in six sons and six daughters (the Niobids).
+Niobe, queen of Thebes and wife of Amphion, blasphemously boasted of being superior to Leto.
+This myth is very old; Homer knew of it and wrote that Niobe had given birth to twelve children, equally divided in six sons and six daughters (the Niobids).
 Other sources speak of fourteen children, seven sons, and seven daughters.
 Niobe claimed of being a better mother than Leto, for having more children than Leto's own two, "but the two, though they were only two, destroyed all those others."
+She also mocked Apollo's effeminate appearance and Artemis's manly appearance.
 Leto was not slow to catch up on that and grew angry at the queen's hubris.
-She summoned her children and commanded them to avenge the slight against her.
+She summoned her children and commanded them to avenge the slight.

 Swiftly Apollo and Artemis descended on Thebes.
 While the sons were hunting in the woods, Apollo crept up on them and slew all seven with his silver bow.
 The dead bodies were brought to the palace.
 Niobe wept for them, but did not relent, saying that even now she was better than Leto, for she still had seven children, her daughters.

 On cue, Artemis then started shooting the daughters one by one.
 Right as Niobe begged for her youngest one to be spared, Artemis killed that last one.
 Niobe cried bitter tears, and was turned into a rock.
 Amphion, at the sight of his dead sons, killed himself.
 The gods themselves entombed them.
 In some versions, Apollo and Artemis spared a single son and daughter each, for they prayed to Leto for help; thus Niobe had as many children as Leto did, but no more.